 You can see that an email like that is an absolute insult especially if you are expecting a reiteration of her class as if it’s her responsibility.
 The student’s responsibility is to ask a fellow classmate for the missed notes.

 Before you sign off, include a valediction – a complimentary farewell.
 Something as simple as “Thank you for your help” is perfect.
 Professors like to be acknowledged for their assistance as anyone else does.
 Even mentioning the fact that you know how busy they are is appreciated and goes a long way toward developing a solid relationship with your professor.

 Your signoff is just as important as the beginning of the email.
 You are continuing to set the tone for the message.
 An abrupt end is rude and strange just as we never finish conversations face to face in that way.
 Words like “Regards” or “All the best” are excellent.
-Avoid using “Cheers” as it’s not considered professional the same with “Yours truly”
+Avoid using “Cheers” as it’s not considered professional and the same with “Yours truly”.

 Consider a signature block that can be added to your email automatically.
 It’s easy to set this up in the section under Settings.
 The block should include your full name, email address and complete phone number.